To request additional research papers added to this page, please email admin@nationalsobering.org.

 Description: Evaluation of the effectiveness and safety of emergency medical services (EMS) provider use of a checklist to triage alcohol-inebriated patients directly to a detoxification facility, instead of an emergency department (ED).
 The results show that field triage criteria can be used effectively to safely divert patients to detoxification facilities. *Correction about ethanol concentration

 Alexandra H. Cornwall, Nickolas Zaller, Otis Warren, Kenneth Williams, Nina Karlsen-Ayala, and Brian Zink.
-The American Journal of Emergency Medicine
+The American Journal of Emergency Medicine.
+November 4, 2011.

 Description: The pilot study examined intermediate-level emergency medical technician (EMT) ability to identify intoxicated individuals who may be eligible for diversion to an alternative sobering facility.
 The results showed that intermediate-level EMTs may be able to play an important role in facilitating triage of intoxicated patients to alternate sobering facilities.